sjowens1988/Atlanta-Crime-App/README.md

 ### Atlanta-Crime-App
 R Shiny App that looks at crime in different Atlanta Neighborhoods.
+Please Read the comments in the Data-Pre-Proc file some of them are important.

 ####  IMPORTANT STUFF
 There are over 200 neighborhoods in Atlanta.
 In order to get all the Long./Lat. data, I created a loop to pull it all from Google Maps.